TwilioDevEd/account-security-quickstart-django/README.md

 ### Tests

-You can run the tests locally by typing:
+You can run the tests locally by typing the following command, make sure the virtual environment is activated.

 ```bash
 python3 manage.py test